Kami-chanw/ICLTestbed/README.md

 - **Support for multiple models and tools out of the box**:

   The toolbox directly supports multiple models, datasets, and metrics.
+It also provided some research-friendly methods to rapidly valid

 </details>